ApplauseOSS/django-eventsourcing/README.md

 ### Documenting event schema

 Event schema validation is disabled by default.
-To change that override `DJANGOEVENTS_CONFIG` configuration in your project `settings.py` to enable it for the whole project:
+To enable it for the whole project please add `DJANGOEVENTS_CONFIG` to project's `settings.py`:

 ```python
 DJANGOEVENTS_CONFIG = {